 As shown in Figure 33, South Africa is the best performer on Regional Integration Indices.
-The bottom five performers are the DRC, Eswatini, Lesotho, Madagascar and Tanzania).
+The bottom five performers are the DRC, Eswatini, Lesotho, Madagascar and United Republic of Tanzania).

 Figure 33: Performance of SADC Member States Per Regional Integration Indices